Bridging Linguistic Typology and Multilingual Machine Translation with Multi-View Language Representations: Application in multilingual NMT

 After discussing overall translation accuracy for all the languages, we now focus on five specific low-resource cases and how multilingual transfer enhance their performance.
 Table \ref{tab:ranking-res} shows the BLEU scores of the translation into English for the smaller multilingual models that group each child language with their candidates ranked by \textsc{LangRank} and our SVCCA-53 representations.

 We also include the results of the individual and massive MT systems.
 Even when the latter baseline provides a significant improvement over the former, we observe that many of the smaller multilingual models outperform the translation accuracy of the massive system.
-The result suggests that the amount of data is not the most important confound for supporting multilingual transfer in a low-resource language.
+The result suggests that the amount of data is not the most important confound for supporting multilingual transfer in a low-resource language, which is aligned with the literature \cite{wang-neubig-2019-target}.

-Comparing the two ranking approaches, we observe that SVCCA achieves a comparable performance in most of the cases.
+Comparing the two ranking approaches, we observe that SVCCA approximates the performance of \textsc{LangRank} in most of the cases.
 We note that \textsc{LangRank} prefers related languages with large datasets, as it only requires three candidates to group around half a million training samples, whereas SVCCA suggests to include from three to ten languages to reach a similar amount of parallel sentences.
-However, increasing the number of languages could impact the multilingual transfer negatively (see the case of Georgian or \emph{kat}), and it is analogous to adding different ``out-of-domain'' samples.
+However, increasing the number of languages could impact the multilingual transfer negatively (see the case of Georgian or \emph{kat}), as it is analogous to adding different ``out-of-domain'' samples.
 To alleviate this, we could bypass candidate languages that do not possess a specific amount of training samples.

-We argue that our method provides a robust alternative to determine which languages are suitable for multilingual transfer learning.
-A notable advantage is that we do not need to pre-train MT systems from a specific dataset, and we can easily extend the coverage of languages without re-training the ranking model to consider new entries\footnote{However, we do not answer what multilingual NMT really transfers to the low-resource languages.
+We argue that our representations still provides a robust alternative to determine which languages are suitable for multilingual transfer learning.
+The notable advantage is that we do not need to pre-train MT systems from a specific dataset, and we can easily extend the coverage of languages without re-training the ranking model to consider new language entries\footnote{However, we do not answer what multilingual NMT really transfers to the low-resource languages.
 We left that question for further research, together with optimising the $k$ number of languages or the amount of data per each language.}.